RelationalAI SDK for Go

 Result Structure

-The response is a JSON string with the following fields:
+The response contains the following keys:

 Field | Meaning |